attackgoat/screen-13/examples/README.md

 ## Rendering Still Images

-Still image rendering is accomplished using the canvas-like `Render` type which allows you to compose a graph of rendering commands.
+Still image rendering is accomplished using the canvas-like Render type, which allows you to compose a graph of commands.
 The only required parameter is the image dimensions in pixels.

 ```rust
 let dims = (128, 128);